-Eminent Domain OverviewEminent domain is the condemnation of private property for public uses or purposes.
-It doesn’t include the donation of property or the voluntary negotiation and purchase of property by an acquiring agency.
-Public projects that commonly involve eminent domain include airports, railways, roadways, pipelines, and city sewer system improvements.
-Individuals whose property may be subject to government acquisition, through eminent domain, or purchase, are advised to retain personal legal counsel.
-The government can seek to condemn an easement, part of the property or the entire property.
+Eminent domain is the condemnation of private property for public uses or purposes.
+It does not include the donation of property or the voluntary negotiation and purchase of property by an acquiring agency.
+Common public projects involving eminent domain include airports, railways, roads, pipelines, electric transmission lines and city sewer system improvements.
+Individuals whose property may be subject to government acquisition, through eminent domain or purchase, are advised to retain legal counsel.
+The government can seek to acquire the property through condemnation or condemn an easement on part or all of the property.

 The legislature has granted state agencies, cities, counties, the federal government, cemetery associations, railways, eminent domain powers.
 States, cities, and counties most commonly exercise it.
 Utilities can acquire easements or other property interests by eminent domain after an approval process with the Iowa Utilities Board

 Terms for Reference

 “Acquiring Agency” or “Agency” = the state of Iowa or any entity conferred the right by statute to condemn private property or exercise eminent domain